praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ### Add Function Code for the Plug-in

-The function code calls two plug-ins, but one of them is built into the AppMeasurement library, so you do not need to add the function to call that one.
+The function code calls two plug-ins, but one of them is built into the [!DNL AppMeasurement] library, so you do not need to add the function to call that one.
 However, for the second one, you need to add the function code.
 This function is called `getValOnce()`.

 The purpose of this plug-in is to keep values from being falsely duplicated in the code when a visitor refreshes a page or uses the browser's back button to go back to a page where a value was set.
 This tutorial uses it to keep the clickthrough event from being duplicated.